rbtzuniga/image_segmentation/README.md

 - **Column-aware labeling** – segments are labeled in reading order (column by column, top to bottom)
 - **Column separators** – visual draggable separator lines between columns; supports tilted separators for skewed scans
 - **Relabel Page** – reassign labels to existing segments in reading order
+- **Multi-select** – Ctrl+click to select multiple segments, even across pages
+- **Combine segments** – pair two selected segments into a top/bottom unit that exports as one vertically-concatenated image
 - **Split segment** – split a selected segment horizontally into top/bottom halves
 - **Edge dragging** – drag any edge of a selected segment to resize it with parallel movement
 - Configurable label offset – new segments get labels `offset + i`